Explanation

 Charge port location matters more than you might think.
 If the charger cable is on the right side of the charger and your port is on the left side of the car, the cable might not reach.
 Some charging stations have cables on both sides, but many do not.
 Knowing where your charge port is helps you pull in from the correct direction.

 The charge port door opens differently by car.
 Some use a button on the dashboard or key fob.
 Others open when you push on the door.
 A few unlock automatically when they detect a nearby charging cable.
 In cold weather, charge port doors can freeze shut, which is a common winter frustration.
-Running a bit of warm water over the door or using a de-icer can help.
+Using a commercial de-icer spray or running the cabin heater can help.
+Check your owner's manual for cold-weather advice.

 Where you'll see this